 When explaining the treatment details of each of our virtual smile makeovers, we often suggest that either dental crowns or porcelain veneers might be used to create the results that we've illustrated in the case's results.

 And although it is true that they can both create the same cosmetic end result, these two types of restorations are very different and therefore have different applications.

 What's the difference between a dental crown and porcelain veneer?

 A crown encases the entire tooth, a veneer just its front side.

 A fundamental difference between veneers and crowns is how much of the tooth they cover over.

 - Veneers only cover over a tooth's front surface (the side that shows when the person smiles).

 Details about crowns.

-As another major difference, and as the illustration to the right shows, crowns are also much thicker than veneers.
-Here's the how and why in regard to that.
+As another major difference (and as our graphic illustrates), crowns are much thicker than veneers.
+Here's the how and why in regard to that point.